Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 F1b Goldendoodles are the most popular.

-This is because the coat of this generation has more Poodle-like characteristics and most people want a dog to not shed much.
+This is because the coat of this generation has more Poodle-like characteristics and most people want a dog that does not shed much.
 The decreased shedding of this generation has resulted in many breeders calling their Goldendoodle dogs hypoallergenic.

 It is important to keep in mind that no dog is completely hypoallergenic.
 If you are allergic to dogs, this breed may still aggravate your allergies, regardless of the generation.